intel/oneapi-containers/images/docker/iotkit/README.md

 # Intel<sup><font size=2>®</font></sup> oneAPI IoT Toolkit

-# Note
+# IoTkit no longer supported
-**Note:** The dockerfiles on this directory are no longer supported, you can still use [basekit images](https://hub.docker.com/r/intel/oneapi-basekit).
+**Note:** The dockerfiles on this directory are no longer supported, you can still use [hpckit images](https://hub.docker.com/r/intel/hpckit).

 **Solutions that Run at the Network’s Edge**